-Macedonia: ELEM power utility to increase capacity of wind park Bogdanci due to drop in conventional electricity production output5.
-May 2016. / SEE Energy News
+Macedonia: ELEM power utility to increase capacity of wind park Bogdanci due to drop in conventional electricity production output, SEE Energy News

 Total electricity production in Macedonia in March 2016 amounted to 406.8 GWh, which is 27.4 % less than planned (560.3 GWh), and also 21.33 % less compared to the same period in 2015.
 Electricity generation in hydropower plants was accounted for the 36.95 % of the total sum and amounted to 150.3 GWh, which is 13.9 % more than planned for this month.
 Thermal power plants produced 61.11 % of the electricity (248.6 GWh), which is 40.6 % less than planned.
 The remaining 7.9 GWh or 1.94 % was produced by Bogdanci wind farm.